muratkeremozcan/cctdd/ch16-Heroes-part3-useEffect-http/Heroes-part3-useEffect-http.md

 }
 ```

 At `Heroes` component, we do not need to utilize `useState` because now we get the data from `useAxios`.
-We just have to rename and initialize `data` variable into `heroes` which is initially an empty array.
+We just have to rename and initialize `data` variable into `heroes` .

 ```tsx
 // src/heroes/Heroes.tsx